 Cawthorne Cooksey Exercises

-- In bed or sitting
+- In bed (if unable to sit)

 - Eye movements -- at first slow, then quick

 - up and down

 - focusing on finger moving from 3 feet to 1 foot away from face